Oceana (conservation organization): Expeditions

 Oceana launches expeditions to gather scientific data, which is used by Oceana, other nonprofit groups, local communities, and governmental agencies to create or influence policy.

 Recent examples of these expeditions' success can be seen in Malta, where an expedition led to the Maltese government expanding marine protected areas, or in the Philippines, where an expedition led to the government creating a new marine protected area in the Benham Bank.

 Successful efforts

 Oceana focuses on influencing specific legislation, lawsuits, or other policies, which fit under its broader goals.
 It calls these "victories" when successful.
 Recent successes have included protecting dusky sharks, banning industrial activity in Canada's marine protected areas, increasing transparency through digital tracking in Chile's fishing industry, and creating the second-largest marine national park in Spain's Mediterranean coast.

+In 2017 Oceana denounced on the irregular disposal of tailings from Planta de Pellets into the sea near Huasco in northern Chile.
+This resulted in the Planta de Pellets committing in 2019 to cease using this disposal method by late 2023.

 Over the course of its existence, Oceana has protected 4.5 million square miles of the ocean by influencing legislation and policy related to banning bottom trawling, restricting fishing, and establishing Marine Protected Areas.
 Oceana considers an area "protected" once it has achieved a policy victory related to protecting it.